 Sea Change offers jiu-jitsu experiential groups twice a week, helping people find their way forward by focusing on the present moment and getting into action.
 Jiu-jitsu can be a powerful way to channel addictive tendencies into a positive way of living.

 Breathwork is a general term used to describe any type of therapy that utilizes breathing exercises to improve mental, physical, and spiritual health.
 Many forms of breathwork therapy exist today.
 Each has its own unique methods of using breath for healing purposes.
 It draws from Eastern practices like yoga and Tai Chi while incorporating Western psychotherapy techniques.

 In general, the goal of any breathwork therapy is to support people in achieving a greater sense of self-awareness and capacity for self-healing.
 It also helps people work toward overall improvement in mental, physical, and spiritual well-being.
 Breathwork therapists, or Breathworkers as they are sometimes called, guide participants through various therapeutic breathing techniques.

-Our therapeutic approach to yoga is low stakes.
+Our therapeutic approach to yoga for addiction is low stakes.
 It is a safe practice that can mimic life off the mat.
 Yoga poses and stretches often carry similarities to themes and sensations that are inevitable in life.
 Our hope is to use the practice of yoga show our clients how to dialogue with pain and discomforts and make respectful adjustments without pushing past or ignoring them and without detaching or shutting down.

 Yoga was designed as a way to calm the nervous system and find more ease and stillness in the body and mind.
 We have a strong understanding of the science behind yoga and mediation, which we believe is crucial when teaching our patients how to self-regulate through potential triggers.